-If you have a good relationship with the person who makes your food and you feel comfortable communicating with him or her, discuss your wish to eat a healthier diet.
+If you have a good relationship with the person who makes your food and you feel comfortable communicating with them, discuss your wish to eat a healthier diet.
 You can then brainstorm realistic ways that you can eat healthier foods.

 If you don't feel comfortable talking with your caregiver about wanting healthier food, you might ask for help from someone you trust.
 If you receive disability services, you can bring up your desire to eat healthier food at your person-centered care conference.
-You may want to talk to someone you trust first and invite him or her to the meeting so that he or she can help advocate for you.Back to Top
+You may want to talk to someone you trust first and invite them to the meeting so that they can help advocate for you.Back to Top

 I don't like or can't eat most food, what should I do?

 Some people on the spectrum have trouble eating a variety of foods.
 Sometimes it is because of sensory reasons, for example trouble tolerating certain tastes, smells, temperatures, or textures.
 Other times it may be due to the desire for sameness and not liking changes in routines.

 Although it is good to eat a variety of foods, the number of different types of foods is less important than making sure you have a balanced diet with all the nutrients you need.
 You can find detailed information about the nutritional value of different foods at NutritionData.com.

 Some tips for getting the nutrients you need, even if you have a restricted diet, include: